Living with a Disability

 The Recreation Access Card entitles residents of Richmond, who live with a permanent disability that seriously impairs their daily living to a 50 per cent discount to drop-in activities at community centres, aquatic centres and arenas (some restrictions apply).
-For more information or to apply please visit the Recreation Access Card program.
+Visit the Recreation Access Card program for more information or to apply.

 City of Richmond - Adapted Programming

 The City of Richmond and its Community Associations and Societies offer a variety of programs for persons with disabilities.
-Specialized opportunities include adapted fitness, adapted weight training, adapted swim, and social programs.
-The City is beginning to restore programs and services that have been impacted by the COVID-19 pandemic.
-For up-to-date information on affected services and amenities, and to read the Restoring Richmond Plan, visit www.richmond.ca/covid19.
+Specialized opportunities include adapted fitness, adapted weight training, adapted swim and social programs.

 Inclusive Parks and Play

 There are a number of inclusive play environments in Richmond that contain a range of features from outdoor musical instruments to wheelchair accessible platforms.
-Visit inclusive play for a list of inclusive play spaces in Richmond that offer fun for all ages and abilities.
+Visit the Inclusive Play in Richmond page for a list of play spaces in Richmond that offer fun for all ages and abilities.

 Many community organizations provide opportunities for participation in a wide variety of recreation, sport and social programs.
 See below for more information.